neumino/neumino.github.io/movies.md

 ### The Kissing Booth 2
 *Released on 2020-07-24, vote average 8.3*

-High school senior Elle juggles a long-distance relationship with her dreamy boyfriend Noah, college applications, and a new friendship with a handsome classmate that could change everything.
+With college decisions looming, Elle juggles her long-distance romance with Noah, changing relationship with bestie Lee and feelings for a new classmate.

 <iframe id="player"
 	type="text/html"